andrewrossmann/max-wonkage/SUPABASE_AUTH_SETUP.md

 4. Check your email for confirmation link
 5. Click the link - it should redirect to `https://max-wonkage.vercel.app/auth/confirm`
 6. Verify you're redirected to the dashboard

+### 4.3 Test Password Reset

+1. Go to `http://localhost:3000/login` (or production URL)
+2. Click "Forgot your password?"
+3. Enter your email address
+4. Check your email for password reset link
+5. Click the link - it should redirect to `{url}/auth/reset-password`
+6. Enter a new password and confirm it
+7. Verify you're redirected to the dashboard

 ## Troubleshooting